sjbylo/aba/README.md

 aba tarrepo out=/dev/path/to/drive/aba.tgz
 ```
 - Write archive `aba.tgz` to the device mounted at /dev/path/to/drive, EXCEPT for the `seq#` tar files under save/
-- The `seq#` tar file(s) in the "mirror/save" directory and the repo tarball `aba.tgz` can be copied separately to a storage device, e.g. USB stick, S3 or other.
+- The `seq#` tar file(s) in the "mirror/save" directory and the repository tarball `aba.tgz` can be copied separately to a storage device, e.g. USB stick, S3 or other.

 Copy the "aba.tgz" file to the bastion and unpack the archive.
 Note the directory "aba/mirror/save".
 Copy or move the "seq" tar file(s), as is, from the "mirror/save" directory to the  bastion, into the "mirror/save" directory on the bastion.